MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 ```py
 from azure.quantum.optimization import Term, SlcTerm, GroupType
 ```
+Some optimization problems bear cost functions with *grouped terms*, which are represented by objects composed of multiple [Terms](xref:microsoft.quantum.optimization.term).
+Currently, the Python SDK for Optimization supports squared linear combination terms as grouped term objects using the `SlcTerm` class.
 ### Constructor

 Some optimization problems bear cost functions with grouped terms, which we can represent with a grouped term object.